audflexbutok/HCI-Project1/README.md

 ![image](https://user-images.githubusercontent.com/46502658/109370889-de365780-7867-11eb-99eb-08713081a5c7.png)

 It has a reasonably simple interface, but some of the buttons are either confusing, never used, or both.
 Also, the handle is a terrible choice in an environment where gloves are used and sanitization is highly prioritized.
+There is also no easy way to defrost food.

 # Use Cases
 Common uses:
 1) Microwaving small food items for 10 seconds to 1 minute.
+2) Defrosting food items.

 Rare uses:
-1) Defrosting items
-2) Microwaving anything for long periods of time.
+1) Microwaving anything for long periods of time.
-3) Changing the power level
+2) Changing the power level
-4) Microwaving something double quantity
+3) Microwaving something double quantity

-The interface does a good job of making the common use very easy and quick to accomplish.
+The interface does a good job of making the most common use very easy and quick to accomplish.

 # Sequence of Actions
 To microwave something, simply open the microwave by pulling on the handle.
 Place the food item inside, and then close the door.
 Then press one of the buttons 1-9 on the interface.
 The first buttons 1-4 will set the timer to 10, 20, 30, or 40 seconds.
 After that, it gets confusing.
 Button 5 sets the timer to 1 minute, button 6 sets it to 1 minute 15 seconds, button 7 sets it to 1 minute 45 seconds, button 8 sets it to 2 minutes, button 9 sets it to 3 minutes.
 This is unintuitive since most of the times do not correspond to the buttons in any way.
 This hasn't proved to be a significant issue in our environment since we usually use buttons 1-4 the most.
 After pressing one of the buttons 1-9 the microwave will start automatically, and will beep when it is finished microwaving.